galfandary/putty/README.md

 * cmake --build .

-This works on my Win10 and Win11 Home editions and on my work Win10 Enterprise edition.
+This works on my Win10 and Win11 Home editions and on my work Win10 Enterprise edition.<br>
 Tested with git hash 215b9d17.

 P.S. (my illustrious contribution to the project thus far):<br>